gordybullen/tandem-trivia/README.md

 ## Trivia Gameplay
 - Each round, 10 random trivia question will be pulled from the question bank provided for this code challenge, each with 3-4 potential answers to choose from.
 - The player has 15 seconds to select their answer and submit it.
 - Alternatively, the player may choose to to turn the timer off for a more leisurely experience.
+The useEffect hook checks if the timer should be set based on previous user input.

 ``` javascript
 useEffect(() => {